lechP/terraform-backend/README.md

 # General

-This repository contains terraform configuration of the necessary resources to create AWS-based terraform backend.
+This repository contains terraform configuration of the necessary resources to create AWS-based terraform backend plus definition of GitHub based CI access.
+It does create:
-Mainly it creates S3 bucket and DynamoDB table for state locking.
+* S3 bucket and DynamoDB table for state locking
+* GitHub Actions OIDC provider
+* Policy for accessing the S3 bucket and DynamoDB table
+* Policies for deploying other resources (EC2, RDS, S3, Lambda, etc.)
+* GitHub repository level OIDC role with the above policies attached

 # Usage